bradleybeddoes/stratus/README.md

 		$> bash scripts/create_multiple_machines

-This will spin up multiple machines in parallel.
 For a really fun experience set all the execute flags to true :trollface:.
 This script could be quite easily extended for more advanced cases.

 ## Advanced Topics